myklhenn/rsync-checker-bitbar/README.md

 Now I use this [Bitbar] plugin to display an icon in macOS's menu bar that changes if a running instance of rsync is detected, and then returns to normal when a running instance of rsync is no longer detected.

+### "Stuck?"

+Sometimes I find that an instance of rsync has been running on my system for a long time, but reports 0% CPU usage and appears to have lost the connection to my server.

+This plugin used to just show the "rsync is currently running" state in this situation, but now it shows the message below and an option to quickly shut down the "stuck" rsync process.
+The time to wait to show this message (30 minutes by default) can be customized via the `WARN_TIME` variable in the plugin's source code.

+![rsync-stuck]

 ## Installation

 1. Make sure [Bitbar] is installed, and make note of the plugins folder selected during installation